remix-run/react-router/.changeset/lazy-route-modules.md

   return json(data);
 }

-// Export a `Component` directly instead of needing to create a React element from it export function Component() {
+// Export a `Component` directly instead of needing to create a React Element from it export function Component() {
   let data = useLoaderData();